OKANAGAN ORCHID SOCIETY

 Orchids grow on all continents except Antarctica with the highest concentrations in the tropics.
 Some grow in the ground, such as our native ladyslippers, but many others are epiphytic, attaching their roots to bark on trees.
 Others grow on rocks and some grow underground, only sending their flowers above the surface, such as the coralroot orchid that grows throughout BC.

-We meet monthly, usually the THIRD Wednesday of the month, September to June, at the Benvoulin Heritage Church Hall near Orchard Park Mall
+We meet monthly, usually the THIRD Sunday of the month, September to June, at the EECO Center in Mission Creek Regional Parkon Springfield Rd, (at the intersection of Springfield and Durnin Roads near Orchard Park Mall).

 Meetings include a discussion of orchids brought to the "Show Table", a refreshment break, usually a special presentation related to orchids, and sales of orchids and materials.